-While this cheerful, excited emblem might instinctually feel like a sign your body is in full ovulatory swing, this isn’t necessarily true.
+While this cheerful, excited emblem might instinctually feel like a sign your ovaries are in full egg-releasing swing, this isn’t necessarily true.

 Instead, a flashing smiley face merely means your fertility is high – not necessarily that you’re at “peak fertility.”

-For the ultimate in fertility-readiness, women should be on the lookout for the standstill smiley face emoji.
-This image represents when a woman has the highest chance of conceiving.
+For the ultimate in fertility-readiness, people should be on the lookout for the standstill smiley face emoji.
+This image represents the highest chance of conceiving.

 Don’t worry, though–with a blinking smiley face, there is still a good chance you could become pregnant.

 3. Will an ovulation test be positive if you’re pregnant?

 That said, there’s also a chance your ovulation test strips could be negative while pregnant.

 If you’re suspicious that you might be pregnant, don’t rely on an ovulation test kit to provide you with answers.
 Traditional pregnancy tests are more sensitive to hCG and will give you the most reliable results.